Zequez/logseq-vault/pages/Villageware.md

 - Villageware is software meant to be used by a village of people.
 - Villages are different from arbitrary groups of people in that they are meant to be collaborative environments by definition.
+- Villages can be of any size, and
 - Villageware has the following characteristics:
 	- Collaborative
 	- Open-source